-St Mungo’s mother, a Scottish princess, became pregnant outside of marriage, and her father, enraged, ordered her to be thrown from a cliff.
+St Mungo’s mother was a Scottish princess, who became pregnant outside of marriage.
+Her father, enraged, ordered her to be thrown from a cliff.

 Surviving that, she was then abandoned in a coracle.

 She was rescued by St Serf, who called the child Mungo (‘Dearest’).

 At 25, Mungo became the first bishop of the Strathclyde area.

 He lived an austere life spreading the Word until forced to leave by the pagan king.

 He travelled to Wales, where he is known as St Kentigern and founded a monastery at Llanelwy, (in English, St Asaph).
 Eventually, with a change of ruler, Mungo was invited to return to Glasgow, where he built up a large Christian community.

 As patron saint of Glasgow, St Mungo and his miracles, depicted in the imagery of the robin, tree, bell and fish with a ring, are remembered in the Glasgow Coat of Arms and its motto.

 People who are not Christian are aware of him through place names, streetlamps, street art and a yearly St Mungo festival celebrating Glasgow Heritage.

 c.
 553: Exiled from Glasgow by King Morken of Strathclyde